Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The English mezzo-soprano (and contralto), Catherine Wyn-Rogers, was a Foundation Scholar at the Royal College of Music, studying with Meriel St Clair and gaining several prizes including the Dame Clara Butt award.
 She continued her studies with Ellis Keeler and now works with Diane Forlano.

 Catherine Wyn-Rogers works extensively in recital and oratorio, appearing with the major orchestras and choral societies: Bach Choir, The Royal Choral and Huddersfield Choral Societies, the Royal Philharmonic Orchestra, English Chamber Orchestra, Bournemouth Symphony Orchestra, Royal Liverpool Philharmonic Orchestra, Philharmonia and City of Birmingham Symphony Orchestra, and at the Three Choirs and Aldeburgh Festivals.
-She is renowned for her performances with the period instrument orchestras, including The Sixteen under Harry Christophers, the English Concert under Trevor Pinnock, the Academy of Ancient Music under Christopher Hogwood and concerts with Sir Charles Mackerras, Richard Hickox and Mark Elder.
-Recent engagements have included appearances with the Philharmonia, the BBC Symphony Orchestra, the Netherlands Radio Orchestra, the European Youth Orchestra and her debut with the Vienna Philharmonic Orchestra.
+She is renowned for her performances with the period instrument orchestras, including The Sixteen under Harry Christophers, English Concert under Trevor Pinnock, Academy of Ancient Music under Christopher Hogwood and concerts with Sir Charles Mackerras, Richard Hickox and Mark Elder.
+Recent engagements have included appearances with the Philharmonia Orchestra, BBC Symphony Orchestra, Netherlands Radio Orchestra, European Youth Orchestra and her debut with the Vienna Philharmonic Orchestra.
 She was a memorable soloist at the Last Night of the 1995 BBC Promenade Concerts.

 Catherine Wyn-Rogers appears regularly on the opera stage and has worked with Scottish Opera, Welsh National Opera, Opera North and the English National Opera (most recently as Mistress Quickly in Falstaff).
 In 1993 she made her debut at the Salzburg Festival as the Third Lady in Die Zauberflöte.
 Her many appearances at the Royal Opera House, Covent Garden, include Third Lady, Mrs Sedley (Peter Grimes), First Norn (Götterdämmerung), Erda (Das Rheingold and Siegfried), Magdalena (Die Meistersinger von Nürnberg), Cornelia (Giulio Cesare) and Sosostris (The Midsummer Marriage).
 She made her debut at the Bavarian State Opera, Munich, as Sosostris.